Colchester Royal Grammar School: Since 1900: new school buildings, uniform and other developments

 By 1912 numbers had grown to 144 pupils in the main school, split into four houses (School House, Parr's House (formerly North Town), Harsnett's House (formerly South Town) and Dugard's House), and 169 younger boys in the preparatory school.

 Growth continued through the world wars, with 700 boys by 1947 and five scholarships for pupils to pursue university education.
 An outdoor swimming pool was constructed in the 1920s and remains in use.
 In 1966 Labour-controlled Colchester Borough Council put forward proposals to close Colchester Royal Grammar School and Colchester County High School and move to a comprehensive system, but this was rejected by Essex County Council.
 The educational expansion of the 1960s allowed the construction of new classrooms and a gymnasium.

 Expansion continued into the 21st century, with a new art building opened in 2003 and the technology block upgraded.
 In 2006 a new extension to the science building was completed and two new chemistry laboratories were opened.

 The school became grant-maintained in the 1980s and converted into an academy in 2012.

+Following the launch of the Everyone's Invited website in 2020, allegations of misconduct were made by a former student of the school, which led to an inspection by Ofsted.
+The inspection found safeguarding to be ineffective and graded the school as "inadequate" overall.
+In February 2022, however, an Ofsted monitoring visit found that significant improvements had been made to the safeguarding and reporting processes, concluding that "safeguarding is effective" and that "pupils say school is a safe and enjoyable place to be".